 Mayor Jim Feltz gave a lot to the city.
 Coldford was a demanding mistress though.
 It had earned its nick name as the Shady City not just because of the gloomy weather but because everything was there for the taking for anyone who wasn’t hindered by morals or conscience.
 Jim was such a man.

 Whilst the city’s funds depleted he squirrelled away as much as he could.
 There was a war brewing on the city streets and he was damn sure he wasn’t going to get caught up in it.
 Things were going to implode soon.
 It was only a matter of time.
-The regeneration projects he had promised during his last campaign were halted by the Law Makers in the city.
+The regeneration projects he had promised during his last campaign were halted by the LAWMAKERS in the city.
 The poorest area known as The Shanties had been left worse off than they ever had been.
-The Tradesmen of the city were fighting back.

 People in high positions – people he considered friends – had pilfered the money away leaving those lower on the ladder high and dry.

 As the class war raged it left no money for the expecting mothers the mayor swore he would help.
 School budgets were cut to compensate for any losses caused by riots and looting.
 Only the exclusive Alban’s Boarding School managed to weather the storm.

 What did it matter?
 When campaign time came again he could blame the opposition.
 He was just dealing with the mess they had left behind.
 Half of the city would believe it and the other half wouldn’t care either way.
 But he was done with all that.

 “Will you be home on time?”
 Sylvia Feltz asked her husband as he prepared to leave.
 “We have the Weirs coming to dinner,” she added.
 “I need you here.”